 How To Enter

-Entering is very easy.
-The 2019 awards open for entries on 11 July and the deadline is 19 October.
+Entry is simple.
+The 2020 awards open for entries on 18 July and the deadline is 8 November.
 Register your details now to create an account, and you will then see the entry forms.

 Write your entry offline using the headings provided, and read the judges’ recommendations to help you focus your submission.